mksaraf/kubernetes-lab-tutorial/content/setup.md

 On all the worker nodes, create a similar script file.
 For example, on the worker ``kube01``, create the file ``/etc/sysconfig/network-scripts/route-ens160`` containing the following

+    # The pod network 10.38.1.0/24 is reachable through the worker node kubew04
     10.38.1.0/24 via 10.10.10.82
+    # The pod network 10.38.2.0/24 is reachable through the worker node kubew05
     10.38.2.0/24 via 10.10.10.83

 Restart the network service and check the master routing table